 Not only did people succeed in evaluating the expressions and identifying the results, as asked to do, but additionally they posted many excellent symbolic proofs of each evaluation, even several different ones for each expression, with various degrees of simplicity (pun intended!).

-25-page thread (20 posts), first page of my SRC#005, in which the symbolic formulas to evaluate the Harmonic, Geometric, Arithmetic and Quadratic Means are shown, complete with numerical results for a given sample set, then you're asked to write code to compute the numeric values of four other Means, and further to find out which particular Mean evaluates to a given result.
+20-page thread (28 posts), my SRC#005, in which the symbolic formulas to evaluate the Harmonic, Geometric, Arithmetic and Quadratic Means are shown, complete with numerical results for a given sample set, then you're asked to write code to compute the numeric values of four other Means, and further to find out which particular Mean evaluates to a given result.

 Seems simple but not so, though as usual interested people posted lots of code and results for various calcs (even for the HP39gII, with images), theoretical considerations, many worthwhile comments and even some quite amusing rants and interesting bits of history.
 Last but not least, an excellent pic of 12 awesome HP calcs was posted too, all of them duly identified.
 What more could you ask for !

 15-page thread (21 posts), in which a fast new method to compute Pi to any number of digits (millions, trillions and more) is described, as well as revisiting a couple of exotic methods I posted before which are quite unexpected, very rarely seen (if at all) and certainly interesting from a purely academic point of view (though utterly impractical as they're statistic in nature and thus quite slow).
 A lively discussion ensues.